mostmojo/log/log-2.md

 	print(k + "---" + str(v))

 ```
 • Iterate over numpy array (Data Sci equivalent to python lists) use the following function: `for value in np.nditer(my_array)`.
-See iteration of 2D numpy array.
+See iteration of 1D and 2D numpy array.
 ```
 import numpy as np
 for x in np_height :